 Obtaining permanent residency in Czech Republic involves several steps and requirements depending on your nationality, the type of permit you currently hold, and your length of stay.
 Below is a general overview of the process for non-EU citizens, which is the most common case.
+For more detailed information, visit the helloprague website.

 ✅ Eligibility Requirements